 In addition, you will complete two upper-level research and writing projects, with faculty supervision, in fields that interest you.

-You will also choose at least two credit hours in a course that includes substantial instruction in professional skills – for example, one of our five clinics.
+You will also choose at least two credit hours in a course that includes substantial instruction in professional skills – for example, one of our six clinics.